 In a previous blog post, we highlighted the benefits of using pull-up banners; an excellent marketing tool allowing you to quickly bring attention and awareness to you and your brand.
-As a cost-effective and durable option, pull-up banners remain popular for very good reason.
+As a cost-effective and durable option, custom banners remain popular for very good reason.
 It can be a little daunting, however, when it comes to your design.
 To help simplify the process, we have shared what we believe to be the key elements, considerations that will turn your pull-up banner from good to outstanding.

 Before you begin designing your banner, you need to think about how and why your banner will be used.
 Firstly, think about what message you’re trying to convey.
 Are you trying to build company awareness, inform your viewers of a new product, or entice people to your stand at an event?
 You may even be trying to replicate an office feel while on camera but working from home...

 The answers to these questions will lead you to think about what content you wish to include, for example images of new products or information about your company.

 Next, consider how your custom banner is going to be viewed.
 How close will people be?
 How long are you expecting people to spend looking at your banner?
 These answers inform design elements such as the font size and how much text to include.
 If, for example, you want your banner to catch the attention of passers-by, it is better to have large font, short captions and perhaps more imagery rather than lots of smaller text that can’t be easily read.